-- In Phase 1, any subject who withdraws from treatment before the completion of the DLT period for any reason other than a DLT (e.g., subject is not evaluable for DLTs) - In Phase 1b and Phase 2, a subject who has not met the biopsy requirements for the study (i.e. pre-treatment samples) will not be eligible to enroll - Subject does not meet the eligibility requirements of the study (accidental enrollment)
+- In Phase 1, any subject who withdraws from treatment before the completion of the DLT period for any reason other than a DLT (e.g., subject is not evaluable for DLTs) - In Phase 1b and Phase 2, a subject who has not met the biopsy requirements for the study (i.e. pre- and on-treatment samples) may not be eligible to enroll. - Subject does not meet the eligibility requirements of the study (accidental enrollment)